Rocksen1683/obsidian/content/Network Layering.md

 ## Internet's Protocol Layers
 - *application*: supports network applications like HTTP, IMAP, SMTP, DNS.
 The data unit at the application layer is called a *message*
 - *transport*: process-process data transfer like TCP, UDP.
 A transport-layer data unit is called a *segment*
-- *network*: routing of data from source to destination like IP or routing protocols
+- *network*: routing of data from source to destination like IP or routing protocols.
+Sends a *datagram*.
 - *link*: data transfer between neighbouring network elements.
 A link-layer data unit is called a *frame*. [[Link Layer]]
 - *physical*: the actual bits that are getting transmitted through wires